pfunks/TCTest/test_faq.md

 ## What information do I need to provide in order to create an account?

-You will need to provide your email and phone number.
+You will need to provide your email address and phone number.

 ## Why do I need to provide my email and phone number?